johnvtan/6.828/answers-lab3.md

 # Exercise 4
 ## Question 1
 There must be a handler for each exception/interrupt because there's no other way to differentiate between which interrupt occurred.
-The exception number isn't pushed onto the stack, so it would be difficult for a single generic handler to differentiate between e.g., a page fault and double fault where the exceptions require very different responses.
+The exception number isn't pushed onto the stack by the hw, so it would be difficult for a single generic handler to differentiate between e.g., a page fault and double fault where the exceptions require very different responses.
+This is solved by the trap handling mechanism in JOS, since we manually push the trap number onto the stack.

 ## Question 2
 Because `softint` calls `int $14` from user mode, it will trigger a general protection fault since the interrupt gate